 Mold spores are microscopic, are easily airborne and enter your home or business every minute of every day.
 The airborne levels of these contaminants will vary greatly and opening a door or window can change them drastically.

 However, we often encounter situations that require nothing more than a thorough scouring with a disinfectant.

-Though like water damage, mold in your home or business can have a devastating impact on your structural building materials, your personal property, and your health.
-Many of the molds that form in your property are the direct result of prolonged or unattended water damage and moisture.
+Though like a water catastrophe, mold in your home or business can have a devastating impact on your structural building materials, your personal property, and your health.
+Many of the molds that form in your property are the direct result of prolonged or unattended moisture problem.

 Be wary of over-the-counter chemicals and products that promise quick results or magic in a bottle.
 In return for these wondrous results, you are likely to be placing your own health and safety at risk, so read the small print carefully.

 The Environmental Protection Agency (EPA) has published some excellent information about preventing and remediating mold growth, as well as about knowing when to call a professional mold removal company such as ours.

 Mold remediation costs vary depending on the extent of the damage.
 If there is lots of mold may be growing and covering a large area, you can expect the cost to be higher than for smaller amounts of mold.
 You may even be able to remove the mold yourself.